As with all romantic relationships, your time together consists of highs and lows.

 3. Stop Rationalising

-Due to the volatile nature of your narcissist partner, you would have spent a lot of time rationalising their behaviour to justify why you were still in the relationship with them.
+Due to the volatile nature of your narcissist partner, you would have spent a lot of time rationalizing their behavior to justify why you were still in the relationship with them.

 4. Eliminate Self Blame: